-Window Seat Media Partners with Organizations Across Washington State to Capture Their Community Stories through Video Production and Workshop Planning.
+Window Seat Media Partners with Organizations Across Washington State to Help Them Tell Their Communities Stories through Video Production and Storytelling Workshops.

 We're here to help you share with the world what matters most and to engage with your community.

 If you are interested in partnering with Window Seat Media, please send us a message through the site or contact our curator, Elaine Vradenburgh.

 Window Seat Media is a collaborative of multimedia storytellers who work with organizations in the South Puget Sound region to amplify the voices of those who are underrepresented in our American narrative(s).
 We do this because we believe we write our future with the stories we narrate, and we are committed to co-creating an inclusive, connected, and just world.

 Partner with us on Video Production